php-fig/fig-standards/proposed/phpdoc-tags.md

 Contrary to other inline tags, the inline version of this tag may also contain other inline tags (see second example below).

-Implementations MAY support two closing braces for the inline version, due to [historical definition of the inline tag][INLINE_OLD] originally being:

-    {@internal [description]}}

-They MAY notify users that the two braces grammar is deprecated in favor of using just one closing brace, since parsers/IDEs are now better at recognizing matching pairs of open/close braces.

 #### Description

 The `@internal` tag indicates that the associated "Structural Element" is intended